webpack/webpack.js.org/src/content/configuration/configuration-languages.md

 export default config;
 ```

-next check your tsconfig.json:
+Next check your tsconfig.json:

-If module in compilerOptions in tsconfig.json is commonjs, setting is complete, else webpack getting error.
+If the module in compilerOptions in tsconfig.json is commonjs, the setting is complete, else webpack getting error.
 This problem is occurring because ts-node does not support the module syntax of other than commonjs module.
 We have a two solutions.

 - modify tsconfig.json
 - install tsconfig-paths

 First solution:

-edit module in compilerOptions in tsconfig.json. please setting commonjs.
+Edit module in compilerOptions in tsconfig.json.
+Please setting commonjs.

-Secoud solution:
+Second solution:

-first install tsconfig-paths
+First install tsconfig-paths

 ```bash
 npm install --save-dev tsconfig-paths